 Fluctuations in hormones, such as androgens, can trigger sebaceous glands to make more sebum and cause your skin to be oily, leading from blackheads and whiteheads to cystic acne.
 Hormonal acne often appears on the jawline, chin, and lower face.

-In addition to the standard above treatments for oily acne-prone skin, if you are female your dermatologist may also suggest a medication to target these hormones.
+In addition to the standard above treatments for oily acne-prone skin, if you are female, your dermatologist may also suggest a medication to target these hormones.
 Birth control pills and anti-androgens like spironolactone and the topical treatment Winlevi can be effective in addressing the androgens that trigger excess sebum production.

 Acne-Prone Skin Routine